Beacon technology has completely revolutionized both business and marketing.

 The possibilities truly are endless and extend far beyond traditional push marketing strategies.

-This can help with branding and better engage a specific customer base.
+These innovative and functional usages of beacons can help with branding and better engage a specific customer base.

 There’s no better time than now to start strategizing how you can use beacons to market your business.